vickydj/inputs-conf-generator-SH/readme.md

 • Ability to mention source and host list in a format.
 Preferably done over js snippet.

 • Perform basic json payload validations on sh and ds.
 Check for host and source formatting.

+Add cron field to setup page js - store in ds_info.conf ( try to add this to inputs.conf 0 scripted inputs)